drfoxvet/drfoxvet-net/site/content/post/electropollution-existential-threat-to-public-health-and-life-on-earth.md

 23. Karam, P.A., Gamma and neutrino radiation dose from gamma ray bursts and nearby supernovae.
 Health Phys.
 2002 Apr;82(4):491-9
 24. Teilhard de Chardin, .P.
 The Divine Milieu: An Essay on the Interior Life.
 New York: Harper & Row, 1965 p.
 59-60.

+UPDATES

+Levitt BB, Lai HC, Manville AM.
+Effects of non-ionizing electromagnetic fields on flora and fauna, part 1.
+Rising ambient EMF levels in the environment.
+Rev Environ Health.
+2021 May 27. doi: 10.1515/reveh-2021-0026.
+Epub ahead of print.
+PMID: 34047144.

+"Ambient levels of electromagnetic fields (EMF) have risen sharply in the last 80 years, creating a novel energetic exposure that previously did not exist.
+Most recent decades have seen exponential increases in nearly all environments, including rural/remote areas and lower atmospheric regions.
+Because of unique physiologies, some species of flora and fauna are sensitive to exogenous EMF in ways that may surpass human reactivity.
+There is limited, but comprehensive, baseline data in the U.S. from the 1980s against which to compare significant new surveys from different countries.
+This now provides broader and more precise data on potential transient and chronic exposures to wildlife and habitats.
+Biological effects have been seen broadly across all taxa and frequencies at vanishingly low intensities comparable to today's ambient exposures.
+Broad wildlife effects have been seen on orientation and migration, food finding, reproduction, mating, nest and den building, territorial maintenance and defense, and longevity and survivorship.
+Cyto- and geno-toxic effects have been observed.
+The above issues are explored in three consecutive parts: Part 1 questions today's ambient EMF capabilities to adversely affect wildlife, with more urgency regarding 5G technologies.
+Part 2 explores natural and man-made fields, animal magnetoreception mechanisms, and pertinent studies to all wildlife kingdoms.
+Part 3 examines current exposure standards, applicable laws, and future directions.
+It is time to recognize ambient EMF as a novel form of pollution and develop rules at regulatory agencies that designate air as 'habitat' so EMF can be regulated like other pollutants.
+Wildlife loss is often unseen and undocumented until tipping points are reached.
+Long-term chronic low-level EMF exposure standards, which do not now exist, should be set accordingly for wildlife, and environmental laws should be strictly enforced."

 # ADDENDUM

 ## EMFS AFFECTING WILDLIFE